danicat/pacgo/step05/README.md

 ## Task 02: Game over

 To process game over is pretty straightforward.
 At any given moment in time, we are killing the player if they are in the same spot as a ghost.
-We will add the code that detects this one the game loop.
+We will add the code that detects this to the game loop.
 We are also modifying the game quit condition adding `lives == 0` and `numDots == 0`:

 ```go
 // game loop